Questions for doctors and interested parties:

 Are the tests used in other countries?

-The new treatment path according to the results of the ProtecT study:
+The new treatment approach based on the results of the ProtecT study: